Design Consistency Guide UI and UX Best Practices

 Pattern library and design system

-It may not be user facing, but it is one of the keys to consistency.
+It may not be user-facing, but it is one of the keys to consistency.
 Today, many teams have a pattern library or design system as a point of reference to keep everyone on the same page.
-Pattern libraries and designs systems are the rulebook that anyone on the team can reference at any time.
+Pattern libraries and design systems are the rulebooks that anyone on the team can reference at any time.
 For team-wide consistency, they are essential.

-Everyone loves when an application is easy to use.
+Everyone loves when an application is user-friendly.
 It saves time, avoids headaches, and helps users accomplish their goals by eliminating confusion — all requirements for creating satisfied customers.

 “View” placement is not consistent.
 On most of the cards, it’s toward the top, but on the collection card, it’s at the bottom.
 This inconsistency might cause the user to pause for a moment to search for the “View” option, not to mention it undermines their own natural habit-forming processes.